BRAIN Lab group pic.

 Undergraduate Research Assistant

-Lesly is a senior at Tarleton State University pursuing a double major in Biomedical Sciences with a concentration in Pre-Medicine and Neuroscience.
-She holds several student leadership roles including serving as a Peer Mentor, Fundraising Chair of Kappa Delta Chi sorority, as well as the Secretary and Co-Founder of the Pre-physical Therapy Cub.
-In the lab, she works on identifying the central and peripheral mechanisms of pain and other neurological disorders with multimodal recognition systems, including fNIRS, EEG, and MMG.
+Lesly is a senior at Tarleton State University pursuing a double major in Neuroscience and Biomedical Sciences with a concentration in Pre-Medicine.
+She holds several student leadership roles, including serving as a Peer Mentor, Fundraising Chair of Kappa Delta Chi sorority, as well as the Secretary and Co-Founder of the Pre-physical Therapy Club.
+In the lab, she works on identifying the central and peripheral mechanisms of neurological disorders with multimodal recognition systems, including fNIRS, EEG, and MMG.
 She is passionate about advancing her knowledge in health science while fostering mentorship, professional growth, and community engagement.

 Undergraduate Research Assistant